kyleorman/TruVium/README.md

 ### X11 Forwarding
 - Enabled by default for graphical applications like GTKWave
-- Windows users must run an X-server (e.g., MobaXterm, Xming) for GUI applications
+- Windows and macOS users must run an X-server (e.g., MobaXterm, Xming) for GUI applications

-### Tmux Configuration
+### tmux Configuration
 - Prefix key is set to `Alt-1` by default (may need adjustment for some host configurations)
 - After first boot in the default Ubuntu OS configuration:
   1. Run `<PREFIX> I` to install plugins